 5. First-Aid Kit

-While I am not a fan of pre-built emergency kits, I actually do like using pre-built first aid kits as a starting point for a more customized and thorough first aid kit.
+While I’m not a fan of pre-built emergency kits, I do recommend using pre-built first-aid kits as a starting point for a more customized and thorough first-aid kit.

-An off-the-shelf first-aid kit is a cost-effective way to collect basic medical supplies like bandages, wipes, and dressings.
+An off-the-shelf first-aid kit is cost-effective to collect basic medical supplies like bandages, wipes, and dressings.
 You can then add additional items over time.

 When choosing an off-the-shelf first aid kit, don’t worry so much about how many items it contains.
-Focus instead on getting a nice variety of items.
+Focus instead on getting a nice variety.

-Also, I find that first-aid kits in soft cases with organizing pockets work best when adding them into your full emergency kit.
+Also, I find that first-aid kits in soft cases with organizing pockets work best when adding them into your complete emergency kit.

 My personal preference is the AMK EasyCare Fundamentals line of first aid kits.